 Anne Hall has been a Fauquier County resident since 1964.
 She attended Mary Washington College and obtains her B.A. degree in Sociology in 1958.
-She has worked as an Associate Broker at Long and Foster Real Estate in Warrenton, VA, for the past 45 years.
-Anne has been involved in many community initiative and held various leadership roles such as board member for Fauquier Health, Fauquier Free Clinic, Lord Fairfax Community College Foundation, and Highland School.
-She is also a member on the Warrenton Rotary Club, Fauquier Chamber of Commerce, Fauquier Historical Society, and the Virginia Gold Cup Association Committee.
+She has worked as an Associate Broker at Long and Foster Real Estate in Warrenton, VA, for the past 48 years.
+Anne has been involved in many community initiative and held various leadership roles such as board member for Fauquier Health, Fauquier Free Clinic, Laurel Ridge Community College Foundation, and Highland School.
+She is also a member on the Warrenton Rotary Club, Fauquier Chamber of Commerce, and the Virginia Gold Cup Association Committee.

 Anne and her husband raised and educated their children here.
 They have two children and two grandchildren.
 Anne enjoys traveling, biking, walking, and listening to music.